JV612/RI32V_Processor_With_Assembler/ISA.md

 # RI32V ISA Usage Guide

-This document explains how to write assembly programs for the Simple 20‑bit RISC ISA used in the RI32V Pipeline project.
+This document explains how to write assembly programs for the Simple 32-bit ISA used in the RI32V Pipeline project.
 It covers the available registers and the syntax for each supported instruction.

 ---